Mike Zunino Player Props: Guardians vs. Tigers

 Mike Zunino At The Plate

-- Zunino has seven doubles, two home runs and 12 walks while batting .197.
+- Zunino is hitting .187 with seven doubles, two home runs and 12 walks.

-- He has gone deep in two of 24 games played this year, and in 2.4% of his plate appearances.
+- He has hit a home run in two of 25 games played this season, and in 2.3% of his plate appearances.

-- In five games this season, Zunino has picked up an RBI, with more than one RBI once.
+- Zunino has driven in a run in five games this season (20.0%), including one multiple-RBI game.

-- In five games this year (20.8%), he has scored, including multiple runs twice.
+- In five games this season (20.0%), he has scored, including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.